timkarnold/ucouldfinish/README.md

 U Could Finish was designed to reduce load on UCF systems as much as possible by only fetching courses requested (instead of pulling every class enrollment total) and combining requests if multiple students wanted the same course.
 Below is a brief description of each file's function.

+###updateClasses.php
+Core controller for the system, executed by Cron every minute.
+Determines which classes need to be updated, fetches seat availability for those classes in parallel, and notifies subscribers (students) of the availability.
+Manages up to 20 simultaneous getClass.php class checks (20 classes at once) using RollingCurl's cURL multithreading library.

 ###getClass.php
 Fetches open seat total for one class using cURL (class ID and term passed in with GET variable).
 Execution time runs between 15 and 45 seconds.

-###updateClasses.php
-Manages up to 20 simultaneous getClass.php class checks (20 classes at once) using RollingCurl's cURL multithreading library

 ###updateCourses.php
 Pulls in class details for every class by iterating per college.
 This was to build the initial search database and was only executed once per semester.
 Execution time of approximately 15 minutes.